 In the United States financial sector profits grew from 10% of total non-farm business profits in 1947 to 50% in 2010.2 This figure excludes bonuses.
 It is explosive stuff and the original research has been removed from the Internet.
 The findings could give us the impression that the financial sector is a big fat parasite that feeds on us.
 And who would have guessed that?

 What a scary monster the financial system has become.
 This terrible creature could easily wipe out human civilisation as we know it.
 That nearly happened in 2008.
 And it can still happen.
 We are hostage of this monster.
 It is too big to fail.
 But what created it?
 It wasn’t Frankenstein for sure.
 The answer is already out there for thousands of years.
 It is interest on money and loans.
 In the past this was called usury and often forbidden.

 The core problem is that incomes fluctuate while interest payments are fixed.
 This causes instability in the financial system.
-And if the investment is more risky, then lenders demand a higher interest rate, which contributes to the risk.
-Limiting interest then would reduce leverage and make financial system more stable and less prone to crisis.
+And if the investment is more risky, lenders demand a higher interest rate, which contributes to the risk.
+Limiting interest would reduce leverage and make financial system more stable and less prone to crisis.

 It’s the usury, stupid!

 Fraud in the financial sector contributed to the financial crisis of 2008.
 To what extent the fraud or the size of the financial sector are to blame is less clear.
 Financial crises are not a recent phenomenon.
 They have caused economic crises in the past.
 For instance, the stock market crash of 1929 and the subsequent bank failures caused the Great Depression of the 1930s.
 Back then the financial sector was not as large as it is today and there was no large-scale mortgage fraud.
 Hence, there must be another cause.